hyperonecom/h1-cli/docs/database.md

 ## h1 database tag add

-Add a tag to database
+Add a tag to Database

 ### Syntax